ChameleonCloud/portal/documentation/data/user-guides/default-chameleon-environment.md

 ## Quickstart

 First start up an instance on the Chameleon Alamo cloud.
-See instructions here: [alamo-user-guide.md].
+See instructions here: [Alamo User Guide](alamo-user-guide.md).

 Login to that instance and create an openrc file for your Ironic cloud connection.
 It should look something like: